mmz-srf/feathers/README.md

 ## Publishing

 `srf-feathers` is published on [NPM](https://www.npmjs.com/package/srf-feathers).
-A github workflow is used to auto-publish on NPM when the version number in `package.json` is increased on the master branch.
+A github workflow is used to auto-publish on NPM when the version number in `package.json` is increased on the main branch.

 In case this fails, publish via `npm publish` (you must be logged into npm in the CLI).